Welding-inspection

 Service van?...

-Inspectors should be endowed with integrity, knowledge and experience, with common sense, and should not depend in the line of authority from the production manager in order to be independent in their judgement.
+Inspectors should be endowed with integrity, knowledge and experience, with common sense, and should not depend in the line of authority from the production manager.

-In the following we shall introduce the interested reader to the principles of operation of the major Non Destructive Testing (NDT) methods used for Welding-inspection, as a matter of orientation.
+In the following, the principles of operation of the major Non Destructive Testing (NDT) methods used for Welding-inspection, shall be introduced as a matter of orientation for the interested reader.

 X-Rays...